AchoArnold/discount-for-student-dev/README.md

   * [CartoDB](https://cartodb.com/solutions/education-and-research/) - Additional space & features for free accounts or 20% discount on paid accounts.
   * [Tableau Desktop](https://www.tableau.com/academic/students) - One Year Professional License for Students.
   * [SAS University Edition](http://www.sas.com/en_us/software/university-edition.html) and [SAS OnDemand Academic](http://www.sas.com/en_us/industry/higher-education/on-demand-for-academics.html) - The SAS University Edition is distributed as a virtual appliance for VirtualBox/VMWare.
 It runs in NAT mode on the prepackaged VM and hosts SAS Studio for use with a browser on the host computer.
 SAS OnDemand hosts SAS Studio for use in the cloud without installation.
 Both are free for students and teachers at any level.

-## Game Developer Tools
+## Game Development Tools

  * [Unity3D](https://unity3d.com/education) - Unity is one of the world's most widely used game engines.
 It has created industry standards in 3D interactive content design for game development, architectural visualizations, military simulations, advertising and more.
-Students are offered a yearly licence of $100 USD.
+Students are offered a yearly license of $100 USD.
- * [Unreal Game Engine](https://www.unrealengine.com/education) - Epic Games is committed to supporting students and schools, and helping companies that license Unreal Engine 4 find and hire qualified developers.
+ * [Unreal Game Engine](https://www.unrealengine.com/education) - Unreal Engine 4 is a complete suite of game development tools.
+From 2D mobile games to console blockbusters and VR, Unreal Engine 4 gives you everything you need to start, ship, grow and stand out from the crowd.
 Part of the [Github Student Developer Pack](https://education.github.com/pack)
- * [Steam Developers](https://www.steampowered.com/steamworks/developmenttools.php) - Steamworks improves the development of your game.
-Share your game in-progress with remote team members or participants in a private beta.

 ## 3D Animation and Modeling Software